trevordilley/edict/docs/Roadmap.md

 # Roadmap
 ## 2022
-### Update documentation in README.md for project and actual examples
-Such that they are useful to a wider audience

-### Create @edict/react library....
-The useRule and provider are complex enough folks shouldn't expect to do this themselves.

 ### Release "0.1.0-alpha" and ensure README makes it clear it's in alpha
 Mention future potential API changes, specifically typesafe id's, inserts, and retractions

-### Garner feedback in a drip
-Share with some folks, see if they "get it"

-### Post on social media
-Once it's docs are nice and refined

 ## Q1 - 2023

-### Implement new API
-Implement the above typesafe API

-### Update documentation and examples with new API
-Get it all running again

-### Figure out mocking an finish out Realworld App tests
-Really want to have a good example of mocking
+### Create @edict/react library....
+The useRule and provider are complex enough folks shouldn't expect to do this themselves.

+### Improve Debugging Tooling
+Specifically, visualizations around how rules are being triggered, and why

+### Make Id's part of the schema
+Right now it's possible to make a typo in an Id.
+I have an API that I think would fix this.
+It'll be a breaking change to a pretty different API, but I think it'll be worth it.

 ### Release 0.1.0-beta
 Do the last bits of sprucing up

 ## Q2 - 2023

+### Gather feedback and bug fixing

+## Q3 - 2023

 ### Release 1.0.0
 Yay!!!